 CNC routers are computer-controlled machines that carve and cut wood, composites, foam, and some plastics.
-It’s a basically a spinning drill bit that removes material.
+It’s basically a spinning drill bit that removes material.
 While 3D printers represent additive forms of fabrication (they slowly add material where none exists), CNC machines represent a subtractive form of fabrication (because they remove existing material to create a product).

 |Othermill Pro||ShopBot Desktop Max|